tutuf/tutuf.github.io/index.md

 # How can we help you

-We can consult you in any stage of your software project.
+We can consult you at any stage of your software project.
 We are familiar with discrete manufacturing, warehouse management and online commerce.
 Contact us at [dev@tutuf.com](mailto:dev@tutuf.com).

 # Looking for a job?

-We are not actively recruiting but we are always open for full stack developers that share our approach to software.
+We are not actively recruiting but we are always open for full stack developers who share our approach to software.
 If you know Ruby, tell us why you would like to work with us at [jobs@tutuf.com](mailto:jobs@tutuf.com).
 We are a fully remote company and have collaborated with freelencers and part-time developers for two decades.